 They are also naturally protective of their territory with a sense of natural territorial instinct.

-They come in many different colours, including brown with white spots, black, red, brown and white spots, or any mix of these colours!
+They come in many different colors, including brown with white spots, black, red, brown and white spots, or any mix of these colors!

 19. Greyhound Rottweiler (Rottweiler and Italian Greyhound Mix)